New Works Programme: Postwar changes

 After the war, a prioritisation of the limited resources available to London Transport saw the Central line extensions progressed, with the first new section in the east opening to Stratford in 1946 and the services to and starting in 1948 and 1949.
-Initially, plans were put in place to complete the Northern Heights project during 1947 and 1948 and the plans for the extension to Bushey Heath were revised and parliamentary powers were renewed in 1947 for most of the outstanding New Works Programme.
+Initially, plans were put in place to complete the Northern Heights project during 1947 and 1948 and the plans for the extension to Bushey Heath were revised and legal powers granted by the act of Parliament were renewed in 1947 for most of the outstanding New Works Programme.

 The cases for the Northern line extension to and the continuation of the Central line extension beyond West Ruislip to Denham were damaged by the introduction of the Town and Country Planning Act 1947, which led to the creation of Metropolitan Green Belt around the capital including areas of land through which the new lines were planned and which had been intended for development as housing.
 Plans for the Bushey Heath Extension were reduced to an extension to in 1949.
 In 1953 the decision was made to cancel this part as well.

 The GN&C branch had transferred to the Northern line before the war and remained under its control after the war, but it was never integrated into the rest of the line.
 The completion of the electrification of the LNER's remaining tracks from Finsbury Park to Alexandra Palace and from Mill Hill East to Edgware was abandoned, and equipment already installed was removed for reuse elsewhere.
 The bridge, just east of Mill Hill East, was rebuilt with provision for a second track, which was never laid.
 The Finsbury Park-to-Alexandra Palace section remained with the LNER, and then British Railways, until it was closed in 1954.
 The Mill Hill-to-Edgware section, which had been closed to passenger traffic, remained in use as a single-track goods line until closed in 1964.

 The electrification of the Metropolitan line from Rickmansworth to Amersham and Chesham was not completed until 12 September 1960. and the quadrupling of the tracks was not completed until 1961, but only to a point north of Moor Park.
 The complete re-signalling of the line north of was done by 1959.
 As electrification did not take place all the way north to Aylesbury, the Metropolitan line service north of Amersham was withdrawn in 1961.
-The Plan to convert locomotive-hauled steam stock to electric working was abandoned, and new EMUs, designed in the 1950s, replaced existing steam and electric locomotives from 1960.
+The plan to convert locomotive-hauled steam stock to electric working was abandoned, and new EMUs, designed in the 1950s, replaced existing steam and electric locomotives from 1960.
 They were called the A60 stock.

 The scheme to replace trams with trolleybuses was halted shortly after the outbreak of war, with the final conversion taking place on 9 June 1940.
 The remaining tram routes, mainly in South London, were not finally replaced until 6 July 1952, and then by diesel buses, rather than trolleybuses.
 The Aldenham site was converted for use as a bus overhaul works for all London Transport buses and opened in 1955.